dmon46/SSHOP_springboot_backend/README.md

 - Replace all on a file: Ctrl + R
 - Replace all on whole project: Ctrl + Shift + R
 - Exit the insert mode in git: Ctrl + C

-## Bugs
-- Account-Access module:
-  - Navigate to login page if user hasn't logged in yet.
-On the contrary, navigate to homepage
-  - Check expiration of token
-  - Log in admin center max 3 times
+- Reformat code: Ctrl + Alt + L

 ## Todo:
-- Get email => Logout => Design
+Access
+  - Control by refresh token
+  - Detect leak tokens
+  - Try to log in max 3 times
+  - Check expiration of token to log out (at FE)
+  - Refresh page and keep state (at FE)

+Category
+  - Drag and drop to update the position